lydell/elm-safe-virtual-dom/details/breaking-changes.md

 I haven’t changed the Elm interface at all (no added functions, no changed functions, no removed functions, or types).
 All behavior _except two details_ should be equivalent, except less buggy.

 The goal was to be 100 % backwards compatible.
 For some people, it is.
-For others, there are two changes that are in “breaking change territory” which can be summarized as: [Elm no longer empties the mount element](#elm-no-longer-empties-the-mount-element) and [setters should have getters on custom elements](#).
+For others, there are three changes that are in “breaking change territory” which can be summarized as: [Elm no longer empties the mount element](#elm-no-longer-empties-the-mount-element), [Properties are diffed against the _real_ DOM](#properties-are-diffed-against-the-real-dom) and [setters should have getters on custom elements](#setters-should-have-getters-on-custom-elements).

 ## Elm no longer empties the mount element